drnic/appscrolls/README.md

     ey_rails_wizard list persistence

-# EY Rails Wizard Recipes
+# EY Rails Wizard Scrolls

 The Engine Yard Rails Wizard scroll collection now live in this GitHub repository to make them fork-friendly and available for use with the command-line tool.
 You can see all of the scrolls in the [scrolls directory][2].

 If you're looking for the web app source code, it now lives at [ey_rails_wizard.web][3].

-## Submitting a Recipe
+## Submitting a Scroll

 Create new scrolls using:

     rake new NAME=scroll-name

 Submitting a scroll is actually a very straightforward process.
-Recipes are made of up **template code** and **YAML back-matter** stored in a ruby file.
+Scrolls are made of up **template code** and **YAML back-matter** stored in a ruby file.
 The `__END__` parsing convention is used so that each scroll is actually a valid, parseable Ruby file.
 The structure of a scroll looks something like this:

 ```ruby
 gem 'supergem'